i18next/i18next-parser/README.md

   sort: false,
   // Whether or not to sort the catalog.
 Can also be a [compareFunction](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#parameters)

-  skipDefaultValues: false,
-  // Whether to ignore default values
-  // You may also specify a function accepting the locale and namespace as arguments

-  useKeysAsDefaultValue: false,
-  // Whether to use the keys as the default value; ex.
-"Hello": "Hello", "World": "World"
-  // This option takes precedence over the `defaultValue` and `skipDefaultValues` options
-  // You may also specify a function accepting the locale and namespace as arguments

   verbose: false,
   // Display info about the parsing including some stats